Super-heated first order phase transitions: Introduction

 \section{Introduction}

 The temperature of the universe has been decreasing ever since the end of inflation, when the Standard Model (SM) was reheated at its highest temperatures.
-For all the standard evolution of our Universe, the temperature has been decreasing relentlessly, possibly crossing the critical values, $T_c$, of some phase transitions.
-Were these phase transition of first order, there would be a potentially detectable signal in the form of a stochastic gravitational waves (GWs) background with a characteristic peak frequency, see \cite{Caprini:2015zlo,Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf, Cutting:2018tjt, Cutting:2019zws,Gould:2021dpm, Weir:2017wfa,Hindmarsh:2020hop,Caprini:2019egz,Badger:2022nwo,Caldwell:2022qsj}.
+Throughout the standard evolution of our Universe, the temperature has been decreasing relentlessly, possibly crossing the critical values, $T_c$, of some phase transitions.
+If these phase transitions were first order, there would be a potentially detectable signal in the form of a stochastic gravitational waves (GWs) background with a characteristic peak frequency, see \cite{Caprini:2015zlo,Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf, Cutting:2018tjt, Cutting:2019zws,Gould:2021dpm, Weir:2017wfa,Hindmarsh:2020hop,Caprini:2019egz,Badger:2022nwo,Caldwell:2022qsj}.
 Unfortunately, in the SM, neither the electroweak symmetry breaking nor QCD confinement are first order phase transitions.
-Nonetheless, these are targets of present interferometers \cite{LIGOScientific:2019vic} and PTAs \cite{NANOGrav:2023gor,EPTA:2023sfo} as well as many future observatories such as LISA \cite{LISA} and ET \cite{Sathyaprakash:2012jk}.
+Nonetheless, these are targets of current interferometers \cite{LIGOScientific:2019vic} and PTAs \cite{NANOGrav:2023gor,EPTA:2023sfo} as well as many future observatories such as LISA \cite{LISA} and ET \cite{Sathyaprakash:2012jk}.
 This is due to the fact that it is conceivable that new physics can, for example, affect the shape of the Higgs potential, making the electroweak symmetry breaking a first order phase transition \cite{Grojean:2004xa,Delaunay:2007wb,Ellis:2018mja,Ellis:2019oqb,Bruggisser:2018mus, Espinosa:2007qk, Beniwal:2017eik,Barger:2007im,Espinosa:2011ax,Kozaczuk:2019pet, Kurup:2017dzf,Azatov:2022tii} (see \cite{Athron:2023xlk} for a review).
-More in general, other phase transitions can be present associated to the breaking of some symmetries, each with clear experimental targets at GW interferometers.
+More generally, other phase transitions can be present associated with the breaking of some symmetries, each with clear experimental targets at GW interferometers.

 However, so far, all the dynamics have been studied in the context of transitions happening while the Universe is cooling down.
 This is done for good and obvious reasons, since in our Universe any trustworthy and controlled temperature rise is at most a transient phenomenon in time, that has to happen on scales necessarily shorter than a Hubble time.